MusicDin/kubitect/docs/user-guide/configuration/addons.md

 &ensp;
 :material-flask-outline: **Experimental**

-[Rook](https://rook.io) is an orchestration tool that allows [Ceph](https://ceph.io), a reliable and scalable storage, to run within a Kubernetes cluster.
+[Rook](https://rook.io) is an orchestration tool that integrates [Ceph](https://ceph.io) with Kubernetes.
+Ceph is a highly reliable and scalable storage solution, and Rook simplifies its management by automating the deployment, scaling and management of Ceph clusters.

-In Kubitect, Rook can be enabled by simply setting `addons.rook.enabled` to true.
+To enable Rook in Kubitect, set `addons.rook.enabled` property to true.

 ```yaml
 addons: